What is Dual SIM and Why Get a Dual SIM Phone?

 Who keeps track of their minutes or text messages?
 Nobody.
 And who wants to tell their best friend, “I’m sorry, I know this is an important conversation, but I’m about to run out of text messages, so I’m going to cut you off there.”
 Nobody!

-With Straight Talk, every plan has unlimited domestic talk and text.
+Every plan has unlimited domestic talk and text.
 The company believes that connectivity shouldn’t suffer just because you need flexibility in your phone plan.
 The only factor that varies between plans is data.
 These straightforward plans keep payments simple – and allow greater freedom for keeping in touch with friends, family, and business contacts.

 In the past, no-contract phones were unattractive flip phones with poor cameras and very little storage space.
 Straight Talk transformed the market by permitting users to purchase in-demand phones or bring their own phones, including iPhone, Samsung Galaxy, and more.